unrealwork/axibase-collector/jobs/docker.md

 ## Prerequisites

-Install [ATSD container](../atsd-install.md) on one of the Docker hosts.
+Install [Axibase Time-Series Database container](../atsd-install.md) on one of the Docker hosts.

 This ATSD instance will serve as a centralized repository for container and image properties, events, and statistics collected from multiple Docker hosts in your environment.